 - directly kills someone,

 - aids and abets in first-degree murder with the intent to kill, or

-- leads to the death of an on-duty police officer.
+- causes the death of an on-duty police officer.

 Felony murder is also referred to as murder in the commission of a felony.
 The crime can lead to a life sentence in state prison.